Sleep Data Receives $6M Investment from HCAP Partners to Accelerate Expansion of BetterNight

 Sleep Leader's Virtual Care Platform Supports Individuals Dealing with Sleep Apnea and Insomnia

 SAN DIEGO, Oct.
-1, 2019 /PRNewswire/ -- Sleep Data and BetterNight, the leading providers of PAP (positive airway pressure) services in San Diego, CA, along with HCAP Partners, a San Diego-based provider of growth capital to middle market companies, today announced a $6 million round of growth funding.
+2, 2019 /PRNewswire/ -- Sleep Data and BetterNight, the leading providers of PAP (positive airway pressure) services in San Diego, CA, today announced a $6 million round of growth funding led by HCAP Partners, a San Diego-based provider of growth capital to middle market companies.
 BetterNight will use the funding to fuel the continued market expansion of its virtual care platform which includes telehealth and remote patient monitoring for those with sleep apnea as well as a digital therapeutic solution based on cognitive behavioral therapy for those who suffer from insomnia.

-Sleep Data launched BetterNight in 2018 as the nation's first virtual care platform to address comprehensive sleep management.
-The BetterNight platform delivers lower cost of care, improved outcomes, and a superior experience for the consumer.
-Care is accessed via telemedicine and remote patient monitoring and maintains a 99% patient satisfaction rate.
-BetterNight partners with providers, accountable care organizations, clinics, employers, health plans, and consumer aggregators.
-Sleep Data currently serves more than 22,000 patients annually and is an industry thought leader with sixteen peer papers published to date.
-BetterNight is utilizing Sleep Data's clinical expertise and operational quality as it continues to expand nationwide with its highly scalable virtual care platform.

 The Centers for Disease Control calculated that the annual economic burden of undiagnosed sleep apnea among US adults is approximately $162 billion per year.
 Approximately 54 million adults in the US, or 18% of the population, suffer from sleep apnea and 20% suffer from insomnia, most of whom remain undiagnosed.
 Of those who receive help, few receive a positive, lasting outcome.